nidhindamodaran/nidhinnambiar.github.io/projects-en.md

 ---
 layout: category
 title: Projects
-tagline: These are your projects
+tagline: Hobby and Work related projects
 excerpt: >
   These are your projects, listed chronologically.
 If you are not interested in showing off your projects, delete this page.
 permalink: /projects.html